|

 applications to environmental sciences and astrophysics.
 His current research

-focuses on statistical models and methods for natural processes in space-time.
+focuses on statistical models and methods for natural processes in space-time

-of chemistry at the University of Chicago.
+of Chemistry at the University of Chicago.
 They have

 one daughter, Ellyn, born in 1995.
 His outside interests